fioriandrea/diffeqnlan/README.md

 ## Language choice

-I choose to implement the parser in AWK mainly to do some sperimentation.
+I chose to implement the parser in AWK mainly to do some sperimentation.
 I found it an useful little language that can be used to prototype this sort of things.

 ## Grammar